neulab/newlang-tech/speech-synthesis/README.md

 #### d) Quotation marks
 Quotation marks may appear in your direct speech sentences eg
 > ( eng_003 "She said, "Make sure you escape quotation marks!"" )
+>
 Escape them using a backslash (\) like this:

 > ( eng_003 "She said, \"Make sure you escape quotation marks!\"" )
 #### e) Foreign words
 This is a hard one to solve because in some languages, normal speech will have words from other languages.
 Should they be pronounced to like they are in the original language or following your target languages pronunciation?
-If they appear in few sentences and you have a lot of sentences, you can ignore the sentences all together.
+If they appear in few sentences, and you have a lot of sentences, you can ignore the sentences all together.

 #### f) Variations in recorded audio
 TODO: Explain normalization step

-###2.
-Set up your environment.
+### 2. Set up your environment.
 Set up the prerequisite libraries detailed in this section [Selecting Good Prompts](selecting-prompts.md/#install-the-tools).

 If you are using Linux and OSX(Macbooks), download and run [festvox_setup.sh](http://tts.speech.cs.cmu.edu/awb/11-492/homework/tts/fest_build.sh).